j-cort/tennis_club_api/README.md

 - Add secondary ordering by last name (in case two players have the same points)
 - Add tertiary ordering by first name (in case two players have the same last name)
-- Produce custom error message when inputs duplicate first name/last name combination during player registration
+- Produce custom error message when input violates no duplicate first/last name combination constraint during player registration
-- Produce custom error message when inputs invalid/missing winner_id or loser_id during match registration
+- Produce custom error message when input is invalid or incomplete during match registration
 - Implement parallel testing
-- Randomized the generation of new players and matches for tests, thus making tests more robust
+- Randomise the generation of new players and matches for tests - making tests more robust
 - mocking to better isolate unit tests
 - mocking the database to isolate and test the server behaviour
 - consider whether unranked players should have a position or not
 - add test to ensure positions are allocated accurately
 - validate nationalities against fixed list
 - validate rank names against fixed list
-- place default points into a constant variable
+- place default points into a constant variable for repeated use
 - 1647277639996_add-view-joint-player-details migration is no longer used, consider removing